Quick Start

 "Yeah!
 She also watches out for the blind beggar who sits by the market gate, and the old woman who takes in laundry to earn a few coins.
 This is getting good!"

-This Hook should create dilemmas.
-Kessa is driven to care for and protect the folk of her downtrodden underworld, but feeding them often means stealing.
-Getting caught means a head-first dash through the bazaar or being thrown in the dungeon.
-Crime hurts people, and the Market Street Urchins she feeds sometimes don't approve — but she'll still throw herself into a fight she can't win if one is in trouble.
+This should create dilemmas.
+She is driven to care for and protect the folk of her downtrodden underworld, but feeding them often means stealing.
+Getting caught means a head-first dash through the bazaar to get away, or being thrown in the city's dungeon.
+Crime hurts people, and the Market Street Urchins she feeds sometimes don't approve… but she'll still throw herself into a fight she can't win if one is in trouble.

 Putting It Together